BitcreditProtocol/E-Bill/docs/wasm.md

 ## Running

-After building the project for WASM, you'll find the WASM artifacts in the `.crates/bcr-ebill-pwa/pkg` folder including generated TypeScript bindings.
+After building the project for WASM, you'll find the WASM artifacts in the `.crates/bcr-ebill-wasm/pkg` folder including generated TypeScript bindings.

 You can run this by serving it to the web, using any local HTTP-Server.
 For example, you can use [http-server](https://www.npmjs.com/package/http-server).

 There are example `index.html` and `main.js` files, which provide a playground to test the created WASM artifacts.

-Within the `bcr-ebill-pwa` crate, you can run:
+Within the `bcr-ebill-wasm` crate, you can run:

 ```bash
 http-server -c-1 .